What to see in Berlin in 2 Days

 Adjacent to the Neue Wache is the Bebelplatz.
 This spacious square is famous as it is the location of the Nazi book burning.

 The itinerary of day 1 finishes here.
 If you still have some time to spare, we suggest you walk along Unter den Linden and its adjoining streets.
-The pretty Nikolai quarter, near the Berlin Cathedral, has many good typical restaurants.
+The pretty Nikolai quarter, near Berlin Cathedral, has many good typical restaurants.

 Day 2

 Back in the city center, you’ll stop at Kurfürstendamm to see the Kaiser Wilhelm Memorial Church.
 This church originally built in the nineteenth century was severely damaged during the Second World War, but the ruins were kept and integrated in the new church building.
-Kurfürstendamm is one of the most popular boulevards in Berlin with numerous stores and department stores, one of the best is KaDeWe.
+Kurfürstendamm is one of the most popular boulevards in Berlin with numerous shops and department stores, one of the best is KaDeWe.

 To finish the weekend with a bit of history, return to the city center to visit Checkpoint Charlie, the most famous checkpoint between East and West Berlin when the Berlin Wall divided the two areas.
 If you have enough time, you can also visit the Topographie des Terrors.